RotorHazard/VRxC-Fusion/README.md

 ### For Race Directors

 The Fusion plugin will add a `Fusion MAC Address` data field to each pilot in the `Pilots` panel of the `Format` page.
 For each pilot, fill this field with the 12-character MAC Address provided by the pilot.
 (Valid hex characters are digits 0–9 and letters a–f).

+If you have trouble with automatic detection of the communicator module, you may retry or specify a manual port override in the corresponding panel on the `Settings` page.
+A restart is not required when setting a manual port.